johnsonojeda/Rintro/modules/3_data_types.md

     ## [1] "integer"

-We see that even though *age* is also a number, it is calssified as a *integer* variable.
+We see that even though *age* is also a number, it is classified as a *integer* variable.
 Non-decimal variables are called *integers*.

 We can transform these integer values into numeric (with decimals) by calling the `as.numeric()` function.